sagecodes/customer-churn/README.md

 * Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges

-Find more information about the original datset on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)
+Find more information about the original data set on Kaggle: [Telco Customer Churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn)

 ## Files and data description